arpitbbhayani/knowledge-base/outage-dissections/164/gist.md

 Getting the service up is P0 during the outage, but that is not all.
 There are a few other things that we need to take care of once the issue is mitigated.

-## Resolve Inconcistencies
+## Resolve Inconsistencies

-During the outage, the business logic or database must have crashed while handling in-flight requests; hence there is a very high chance of the data becoming inconsistent.
+During the outage, the business logic or database must have crashed while handling in-flight requests; hence, there is a very high chance of the data becoming inconsistent.

 For example: if the process crashed while transferring money from one account to another; it is possible that money got deducted from one account but did not credit to another.

-Hence once the outage is mitigated, the first thing to be done is to ensure that the data does not remain in an inconsistent state.
-Achieving this depends on the usecase at hand and the tech stack involved.
+Hence, once the outage is mitigated, the first thing to be done is to ensure that the data does not remain in an inconsistent state.
+Achieving this depends on the use case at hand and the tech stack involved.

 ## Invalidate the Cache

 Another place that needs attention is cache invalidation.
-If the outage sustains for a long time, there is a chance that some of the entries in the cache are not valid anymore.
+If the outage sustains for a long time, there is a chance that some entries in the cache are not valid anymore.

-Hence, depending on the usecase, it is advised to go through the cache entries and delete the invalid once ensuring the end-user sees a globally consistent view of the data.
+Hence, depending on the use case, it is advised to go through the cache entries and delete the invalid once, ensuring the end-user sees a globally consistent view of the data.

 ## Audit alerting and monitoring